Paweł Jaroszyński

-Paweł Kamil Jaroszyński (born 2 October 1994) is a Polish professional footballer who plays as a left back for Ekstraklasa club Cracovia, on loan from Salernitana.
+Paweł Kamil Jaroszyński (born 2 October 1994) is a Polish professional footballer who plays as a left-back for I liga club Górnik Łęczna.

 Club career

 Jaroszyński started his career with Cracovia.

 On 18 July 2017, he signed a four-year deal with Chievo Verona.

 On 22 June 2019, Genoa announced the signing of Jaroszyński.
 Shortly after, on 7 August 2019, he moved to Serie B club Salernitana on loan until 30 June 2020.
 On 21 September 2020, he returned to Serie B, joining Pescara on another season-long loan.
 On 1 February 2021, he returned to Salernitana on another loan spell.
 On 17 July 2021, the loan was renewed with a conditional obligation to buy.

 On 31 August 2022, after joining Salernitana on a permanent basis, he returned to Cracovia on loan until the end of the season.

+On 30 August 2024, Jaroszyński moved to Salernitana for the third time in his career.

+On 14 October 2025, Jaroszyński rejoined his childhood club Górnik Łęczna on a deal until June 2026.